 Serving Families in Transition

 MCPS serves youth and families experiencing homelessness as defined by the McKinney Vento Act through the Families in Transition (FIT) Program.
 Each school has a designated staff member that is trained to identify and direct families to resources.
 At Title 1 schools, the designated staff member is the Family Resource Specialist and at all other schools the designated staff member is the FIT Coordinator.
 Each designated staff member is assigned 15 to 35 hours a week to work with you and families in the program.
-Other staff members are also able to identify eligible youth and families in transition and submit the student resource questionnaire to the LEA District Liaison, Lily Morgan-Curet.
+Other staff members are also able to identify eligible youth and families in transition and submit the student resource questionnaire to the LEA District Liaison, Colleen Lehman.
 The District Liaison will then follow up with the family and enroll the student into the McKinney Vento (MH) Program, if eligible.

 The McKinney-Vento Homeless Assistance Act affords eligible students the rights to immediate enrollment, transportation/busing, automatic enrollment in the free/reduced lunch program, automatic enrollment in Title I services, all school-based services of which they qualify, participate in all programs and activities offered to students and families and challenge enrollment/school-choice decisions.

 Who is Eligible for FIT Services According to the McKinney-Vento Act?

 The term “homeless children and youth” refers to individuals who lack a fixed, regular and adequate nighttime residence.
 Under the law, a child may qualify as homeless if he or she is: